Spring Allergies 101: Trees, Pollen & 5 Tips to Reduce Sneezes

 Body

 Spring brings beautiful trees and flowers, but it also wreaks havoc on those with allergies.
-Learn which of those trees cause allergies, 5 tips to limit discomfort, and the connection between weather, plants, and allergies!
+Learn which of those trees cause allergies, five tips to limit discomfort, and the connection between weather, plants, and allergies!

 What Causes Seasonal Allergies?